Looking Back: How Has The Event Industry Changed Over The Years?

 Gone are the days of sticky notes and paper invitations.
-Registration softwares and mobile event apps are the are taking over!
+Registration software and mobile event apps are the are taking over!

 Although a young and dynamic industry, the Meeting Incentives Conferences and Exhibitions (MICE) has shown a meteoric growth around the globe and is rapidly maturing.
 This industry is one of the major drivers of the tourism sector and generates revenues worth millions worldwide.
 Gone are the days when events happened in one area.
 With great destinations just a flight away, the MICE industry has been globalised immensely.
 Additionally, technological invasions have made live events come to life like never before!